Ceremonial use of lights: Judaism

 In Judaism, a pair of Shabbat candles are lit on Friday evening prior to the start of the weekly Sabbath celebration.
 On Saturday night, a special candle with several wicks and usually braided is lit for the Havdalah ritual marking the end of the Sabbath and the beginning of the new week.

 The eight-day holiday of Hanukkah, also known as the Festival of Lights, is celebrated by lighting a special Hanukkiyah each night to commemorate the rededication of the Temple in Jerusalem.

 A memorial candle is lit on the Yahrtzeit, or anniversary of the death of a loved one according to the Hebrew calendar.
 The candle burns for 24 hours.
-A memorial candle is also lit on Yom HaShoah, a day of remembrance for all those who perished in The Holocaust.
+A memorial candle is also lit on Yom HaShoah, a day of remembrance for all those murdered in The Holocaust.

 A seven-day memorial candle is lit following the funeral of a spouse, parent, sibling or child.

 Candles are also lit prior to the onset of the Three Festivals (Sukkot, Passover and Shavuot) and the eve of Yom Kippur, and Rosh Hashana.

 A candle is also used on the night before Passover in a symbolic search for chametz, or leavened bread, which is not eaten on Passover.